 New!
-Texts Show DOJ/FBI Coordination with Press to Harm Trump Admin
+Texts Show DOJ/FBI Coordination with Press to Harm Trump Admin - Update

 Rep. Mark Meadows tweeted that he received new, troubling texts between Peter Strzok and Lisa Page just this afternoon.

 The North Carolina Republican sent a letter to Deputy Attorney General Rod Rosenstein saying a House task force had just received a new shipment of Justice Department documents.
+After summarizing the disturbing content of the documents, he requested further texts from three DOJ/FBI officials.

 These texts show that Strzok and his lover Page were coordinating efforts to leak information to the media to harm the Trump administration.
-It was part of “a systemic culture of media leaking.”
+It would “lead any reasonable person to question whether there was a sincere desire to investigate wrongdoing or to place derogatory information int he media to justify a continued probe,” the Representative writes.

+Meadows also mentions that during the congressional questioning of Strzok and Page, the FBI made concerted efforts to keep them from answering questions, claiming ongoing investigations would be comprised.
+However, documents strongly suggest both Strzok and Page had multiple conversations with outside sources on a regular basis, he wrote.

 “Our review of these news documents raises grave concerns regarding an apparent systemic culture of media leaking by high-ranking officials at FBI and DOJ,” Mr. Meadows said.
 “Review of these new documents suggest a coordinated effort on the part of the FBI and DOJ to release information in the public domain potentially harmful to President Donald Trump’s administration.”

+More troubling is the Representative’s statement that coordinated media interactions with the DOJ/FBI continue.
+Although they might be authorized, they fail to “advance the march of justice.”

-He provided an example from one text exchange:
+Rep. Meadows provided an example from one text exchange:

 On April 10, 2017, Mr. Strzok text-messaged Lisa Page, his lover, and then-FBI counsel, to discuss a “media leak strategy.”